jetbrains-academy/CppBasics/WarmUp/MovingOn/DrawALine/task.md

 <div class="hint">

-For example, the check and adjustment against the east border should look like this:
+For example, the check and adjustment against the west border should look like this:

 ```c++
 if (result.x - RADIUS < WEST_BORDER) {